aliakseihuk/100-days-of-code/r1-log.md

 I think, CSS is tricky.
 And I couldn't imagine that a custom input is so hard to make.
 But I'am working on it...
 And I don't have another options.

 Some great idea connected with bitcoin is come up to my mind yesterday.
 But firstly, I want to finish this project.
 And this is the most difficult part for me.

+### R1D4-R1D8
+#### Great battle against css

+I was strong.
+I've done it.
+I implemented basic cool styles and finished all logic.
+Tomorrow is going to be very interesting cause I am going to deploy my app